sfnxboy/Supervised_ML_Credit_Risk/README.md

 ![image](https://user-images.githubusercontent.com/68082808/99126443-29d43680-25d4-11eb-8aac-8dfa4888e5dd.png)

+### Linear Regression vs. Logistic Regression

+Both models are commonly used in Data Science, however they do have their differences.
+Linear regression is continuous such that it can take any value within a specified range of values.
+For example, in [Scikit-learn demo](https://github.com/sfnxboy/Supervised_ML_Credit_Risk/blob/main/demo/Scikit-learn%20demo.ipynb) we plot a linear regression model that predicts salary based on years of experience.
+The independent variable, YearsExperience in this case, is a continuous variable.
+On the otherhand, logistic regression deals with discrete variables.
+In [logistic regression](https://github.com/sfnxboy/Supervised_ML_Credit_Risk/blob/main/demo/logistic_regression.ipynb) we generate some data into clusters and train the machine to predict which cluster a new data point may belong to given its parameters.

 Create training and test groups from a given data set.
 Implement the logistic regression, decision tree, random forest, and support vector machine algorithms.